 If you're standing in the open refrigerator door, stomach growling, wondering what to make for dinner, faced only with one real option -- steak with a sell-by date of yesterday -- take heart.
 Nothing terrible is going to happen to you if you cook and eat it.
 At least, not just because its sell-by date passed by one day.
-The sell-by date is not an expiration date; in fact, even the more definitive-sounding use-by date isn't an expiration date.

 It's "Sell-By," Not "Eat-By"